Zeta, Theta, Kappa Learning Groups: Approximately 11-14 years old

 What does the typical day look like for a middle school student?

 Students meet with their core class teachers on both days and meet with one of their two electives each day.
-Additionally, students will have a life/leadership class on both days.
+Additionally, our Zeta students will have a life/leadership class one day a week.

 Middle School Sample Schedule: